 - 3.5 oz (100 gr.)
 Bacon

-- Drain BUT save approximately 0.4 cups of the vegetable broth for the sauce.
+Drain BUT save about 0.4 cups of the vegetable broth for the sauce.

-- Transfer the cooked pumpkin cubes to a food processor or blender along with the vegetable broth, milk, a good pinch of grated nutmeg, chili flakes and grated parmesan.
+Transfer the cooked pumpkin to a food processor or blender along with the vegetable broth, milk, a good pinch of grated nutmeg, chili flakes and grated parmesan.